lumentut/db2_query/README.md

 ```
 #### 3.2.2 Query Argument Types

 Sometimes, the `query arguments` do not exist in query definitions fields.
-In such a case, we have to provide `query argument types` at the Query class.
+In such a case, a `Db2Query::QueryArgumentError` will be raised.
+So, we have to provide `query argument types` at the Query class.

 ```ruby
 module NameSpace